Visitor celeb chef Yia Vang’s takeover brings BIPOC meals to Saint John’s College college students

 College students lined up for Vang’s introductory course of Hmong delicacies.

 “I really feel prefer it’s a great way to expertise different cultures in Minnesota.
-I do know there is a bunch of people that come from completely different cultures and it is a good swap up of meals,” stated junior Jesus Medina Jr.
+I do know there is a bunch of people that come from completely different cultures and it is a good change up of meals,” stated junior Jesus Medina Jr.